dchandimal/noteTaking/README.md

-# This is a basic note taking app
+# This note taking app willing to enhance in the future.